cosmos/cosmos-sdk/docs/spec/lcd/README.md

         ```
     4. **url: /blocks/{height}, Method: GET**
         ```
-          Functionality: Get the block at specified height and verify it Example parameters:
+          Functionality: Get the block at specific height and verify it Example parameters:
           Example return:
         ```